-Section 406.
 Civil Forfeiture Pre-trial Freezes and Restraining Orders.

 Federal law permits pre-trial restraining orders to freeze property sought in criminal forfeiture cases, 21 U.S.C.
 853(e), and pre-trial restraining orders or the appointment of receivers or conservators in civil forfeiture cases, 18 U.S.C.
 983(j).
-In money laundering civil penalty and forfeiture cases, it also permits restraining orders and the appointment of receivers under somewhat different, less demanding procedures with respect to the property of foreign parties held in this country, 18 U.S.C.
+In money laundering civil penalty and forfeiture cases, federal law also permits restraining orders and the appointment of receivers under somewhat different, less demanding procedures with respect to the property of foreign parties held in this country, 18 U.S.C.
 1956(b).
-The Conference bill, like the House version of the bill before it, removes the requirement that the property be that of a foreign party, proposed 18 U.S.C.
+Section 406 of the Act removes the requirement that the property be that of a foreign party, by amending 18 U.S.C.
 1956(b)(3),(4).

-Section 406.
 Conspiracy Penalties.

 It is a federal crime to destroy or attempt to destroy commercial motor vehicles or their facilities, 18 U.S.C.
-33. Offenders face imprisonment for not more than 20 years, id.
+33. Offenders face imprisonment for not more than 20 years.
 It is also a federal crime to cause or to attempt to cause more than \$100,000 worth of damage to an energy facility, 18 U.S.C.
 1366.
-Again, offenders face imprisonment for not more than 20 years, id.
+Again, offenders face imprisonment for not more than 20 years.
 As a general rule, conspiracy to commit these or any other federal crime is punishable by imprisonment for not more than five years, 18 U.S.C.
 371, and conspirators are liable for the underlying offense and any other offense committed by any of co-conspirators in the foreseeable furtherance of the criminal scheme, United States v.
 Pinkerton, 340 U.S. 640 (1946).